Responsive Header

 Fixating on Star Ratings Instead of Root Causes

-The Problem: Team obsesses over "increasing app store rating from 3.8 to 4.2" without understanding what drives low ratings.
+The Problem: Team obsesses over "increasing rating from 3.8 to 4.2" without understanding what drives low ratings.

 The Solution: Ratings are lagging indicators.
 Focus on fixing specific complaints - ratings improve as natural consequence.